stclib/STC/docs/csview_api.md

 ### Example 3: csview tokenizer (string split)
-Splits strings into tokens. *print_split()* makes **no** memory allocations or *strlen()* calls, and does not depend on null-terminated strings. *string_split()* function returns a vector of cstr.
+Splits strings into tokens. *print_split()* makes **no** memory allocations or *strlen()* calls, and does not depend on zero-terminated strings. *string_split()* function returns a vector of cstr.
 ```c
 #include <stdio.h>
 #include "stc/csview.h"